A figure-of-merit-based framework to evaluate photovoltaic materials: Results and discussion

 The combination of experimental record efficiencies $\eta_\mathrm{exp,sq}$ and the $\Gamma_\mathrm{PV}$ figure of merit enables researchers to quantify the relative urgency of device-level optimization and bulk absorber-level optimization for a given single-junction PV technology.
 In Fig.~\ref{fig:4_quadrants}, a device quality factor defined as $\eta_\mathrm{exp,sq}/\eta_\mathrm{\Gamma,sq}$ is plotted against an absorber quality factor simply defined as $\eta_\mathrm{\Gamma,sq}$.
-For some PV technologies (e.g., BiOI, Zn$_3$P$_2$, CBTSSe, BaZrS$_3$, BaCd$_2$P$_2$) the absorber quality factor is substantially higher than the device quality factor.
+For some PV technologies (e.g., FASnI$_3$, BiOI, NaBiS$_2$, BaZrS$_3$, BaCd$_2$P$_2$) the absorber quality factor is substantially higher than the device quality factor.
 In these cases, optimization of device structure, interfaces, contact and/or transport layers is arguably more urgent than improvement of the bulk properties of the absorber.
-For other technologies (e.g., CIGSe, SnS, AgBiS$_2$, SbSI) the device quality factor is close to 100\% and improving the absorber quality seems to be the only realistic way to significantly improve their current record efficiency.
-By changing the $\mu$ values of the different PV materials (with everything else fixed) and applying Eqs.~\ref{eq:fom_definition},~\ref{eq:eta_from_fom}, it is possible to determine which PV materials are limited by low carrier mobilities.
+For other technologies (e.g., CIGSe, Sb$_2$S$_3$, FAPbI$_3$, AgBiS$_2$) the device quality factor is close to 100\% and improving the absorber quality seems to be the only realistic way to significantly improve their current record efficiency.

+By changing the $\mu$ values of the different PV materials (with everything else fixed) and applying Eqs.~\ref{eq:fom_definition},~\ref{eq:eta_from_fom}, it is also possible to determine which PV materials are limited by low carrier mobilities.
 It turns out that over half of the materials shown in Figs.~\ref{fig:fom_real_materials},~\ref{fig:4_quadrants} would have an efficiency limit higher by at least 10\% relative if their carrier mobilities could be increased to infinity.
 These are examples of PV materials for which the classic detailed balance analysis would overestimate efficiency limits.